-Coronavirus Covid 19: Grant Robertson and Ministry of Health to update on Covid-19 pandemic
+Coronavirus Covid 19: Two new deaths, new details about level 3 revealed

 "There is more mahi to do."

-For people wanting to move to their holiday homes at level 3, that's not permitted.
-People could move home, one way once.
+People were not not permitted to move to their holiday homes at level 3.

 On which sports could resume and when, at level 3 there was no scope for sports.
 At level 2 there was more work to establish what was possible.